FBI: Arizona cult leader had 20 wives, some as young as 9

 The Federal Bureau of Investigation filed an affidavit in federal court on Friday accusing Samuel Rappylee Bateman, 46, of transporting minors between Arizona, Utah, Nevada, and Nebraska to engage in illicit sexual conduct.

-He has not yet formally been charged with sexual abuse, according to the Salt Lake Tribune, but is being held in jail on accusations of child abuse.
+He has not been charged with sexual abuse, according to the Salt Lake Tribune, but was arrested on charges of child abuse.
+He has been in jail since his arrest.

 Bateman pleaded not guilty in September to charges of tampering with evidence and attempting to destroy records after he was stopped on a highway and police found young girls inside an enclosed trailer.